epw/consensus/Consensus Book.md

 A Mage’s particular beliefs are summed up in their Paradigm.
 This describes what it is they believe that is different enough from the usual world that when acted on, the Mage produces magic.
 It suggests what they are generally capable of, what they are particularly good at, and what they think is impossible, whether for just themselves or for anybody.
 Understanding the depths of their own Paradigm is an important part of the journey for any Mage, and understanding the Paradigms of other Mages around them is key to successfully working together (as well as to not have a disastrous clash of worldviews).

-See the [Magic chapter](MagicChapter) for more on Paradigms.
+See the {{linkMagic Chapter}} for more on Paradigms.

 ### Hardship Breeds Revelation

 Beliefs can be made stronger by being challenged, just like people.
 Very few people who lead an easy, charmed, unchallenged life develop the beliefs that are strong enough to transform them into a Mage.
 But, once they do Awaken, coming to understand their abilities, their story is just getting started.
 Difficulties remain, whether things they couldn’t shake from their past or new problems brought on by magic.
 The life of a Mage is never an easy one.

 To get at this, Playbooks ask three questions: Why was your humanity trivialized, why is your humanity still in question, and why are you hunted.
 These can be far-fetched and fantastic, but also can be tied very tightly to real-world issues.
 Be respectful and careful, but do delve into these if you want.
-[The Safety Rules in the First Session](SafetyRules) chapter can help make sure no-one crosses a boundary they don’t want to.
+The {{linkSafety Rules}} in the First Session chapter can help make sure no-one crosses a boundary they don’t want to.

 ### Anchors and Inspirations